BlueZeeKing/csc222/game_of_life/README.md

 Controls:

-q always quits
+q to quit

-While paused:

-wasd/hjkl to move the cursor
-p to run
+p to play/pause
-space to toggle cell under cursor
+wasd or hjkl to move the cursor space to toggle the cell

-While running:

-p to pause
-any character will process the next cycle immediately